Heat-Ray/Movietickets/README.md

  It schedules how often expiry_checker.py and expired_ticket_remover.py run.

  2. __expiry_checker.py__
- It runs every 60 seconds and checks if a ticket is expired by comparing ticket's timings with current timing.
+ It runs every 30 seconds and checks if a ticket is expired by comparing ticket's timings with current timing.
 If a ticket is expired then it sets it's status flag as 0.
  3. __expired_ticket_remover.py__
- It runs every 2 minutes and deletes all tickets whose status flag is 0.
+ It runs every 110 seconds and deletes all tickets whose status flag is 0.

  Since, the APS process scheduler is asynchronous in nature, we do not need to restart the server to delete the tickets.
 All expired tickets are removed __on the fly__ without affecting the server.